logo for my-island-penang.com

 I remember completing an hour of holding and pouring batter on the hot mold.
 End result, my fingers and thigh got scalded by kuih kapit kung ku fighters of cousins who attempted at same time.

 Watch how Aunty Yean chooses her coconut and santan are being grated and strained for making Kuih Kapit.
-Everything is prepared at home.
+Everything is prepared at home for this Malaysian Cookies.

 Nian Gao or Thnee Kuih